YifanShenSZ/Torch-Chemistry/intcoord.md

 An input file in default format obeys:
 * First 6 spaces of a line are reserved to indicate the start of new internal coordinate
+* Internal coordinate type and the involving atoms
-* For a line defining torsion, an additional number at the end of the line defines the minimum of angle (default = -pi), so the angle ranges within (min, min + 2pi).
-The dihedral angle is discontinuous at min and min + 2pi
+* For a line defining torsion, an additional number at the end of the line defines the minimum of angle (default = -pi), so the angle ranges within [min, min + 2pi]
 * At the end of each line, anything after # is considered as comment

 An example of default format input file is available in `test/intcoord/IntCoordDef`